 - 1. Passenger Cars (Level Grade).
 Figure 12.5A presents K-values for passenger cars on a level grade.
 Level conditions are assumed where the grade on the far side of the vertical curve is less than 3 percent.
 The minimum values are calculated by assuming $h_1 = 3.5$ feet, $h_2 = 2$ feet and S = SSD in the basic equation for crest vertical curves (Equation 12.5.1). - 2.
 Passenger Cars (Grade Adjusted).
-For crest vertical curves, consider grade adjustments where the downgrade is 3 percent or greater.
-However, every effort should be made to provide stopping sight distances greater than the design values in Figure 10.1A where horizontal sight restrictions occur on downgrades, even when the horizontal sight obstruction is a cut slope.
+For grades on the crest vertical curve that are 3 percent or greater, it is desirable to design the length of curve using K-values that have been adjusted for the grade.
 No adjustment is necessary for grades less than 3 percent.
-Use Equation 12.5.1 and the grade adjusted SSD's from Figure 10.1C to determine the length of vertical curve. - 3.
+Use Equation 12.5.1 and the grade adjusted SSD's from Figure 10.1B to determine the length of vertical curve.
+Note that the grade-adjusted K-values do not require a design exception when not met.
+The level K-values in Figure 12.5A apply when determining whether or not a design exception for stopping sight distance will be required. - 3.
 Minimum Length.
 The minimum length of a crest vertical curve in feet should be 3V, where V is the design speed in miles per hour. - 4.
 Minimum Values.
 Designs should be made to values as high as are commensurate with conditions.
 Minimum values should be used only where the use of higher value will result in unacceptable social, economic or environmental consequences.
+Provide higher K-values for the following highways: - Interstate and freeways, other than within complex interchange areas; - principal arterial highways (urban and rural); - minor arterial highways (rural); and - 3R projects on all of the above facilities.